Dovetail Games: History

 Around the same time, the company launched We Are Railfans, an online rail community aiming to bring many aspects of railfanning to one place.
 By the end of 2021, hundreds of website articles on trainspotting, heritage rail, modelling and photography had been published to a growing community of over 35,000 Facebook users.
 The We Are Railfans Podcast supplemented this with detailed interviews from those within rail, including locomotive drivers, authors and TV personalities.

 On 28 October 2021, Dovetail Games released Bassmaster Fishing 2022 for PlayStation 5, PlayStation 4, Xbox Series X / S and Xbox One.
 It is an officially licensed game from the real world Bassmaster series of amateur and elite events.
 The game features 10 pro anglers including Scott Martin and Hank Cherry as well as 8 real world locations.
 A multiplayer mode is also featured.

 9 August 2022 saw the announcement of Train Sim World 3, for release on 6 September 2022 on PlayStation 5, PlayStation 4, Xbox, Steam and Epic Games Store.
 The announcement was preceded by a lengthy tease video which hinted at the various features to be included in the latest release, such as volumetric skies, a new dynamic weather system and the three new routes: Cajon Pass, Southeastern Highspeed (Extended) and Kassel-Würzburg.

 On 20 April 2023, Dovetail Games announced that they had been acquired by French video game developer Focus Entertainment in a mostly cash transaction.
 Full financial terms of the sale were not disclosed.

 In September 2023, Train Sim World 4 was released with brand-new features such as free roam, photo mode and formation designer.

+On 20 August 2024, Train Sim World 5, the eighth iteration of the series was announced and was released on 17 September, one year on from the release of Train Sim World 4.
+For existing users, the base game is a free upgrade, which was initially available for thirty days from the release date, but was extended to early 2025.

+The ninth iteration of the series, Train Sim World 6, was announced on 8 July 2025, and was released on 30 September.

+In 2025, Dovetail announced the rail-simulator racing game Metro Rivals: New York, and in 2026 a Thomas & Friends game, titled Thomas & Friends: Wonders of Sodor.
+On April 15, 2026, Dovetail Games announced through their Metro Rivals Facebook page with a statement that they are ceasing development on the game.

+On 25 August 2026, Train Sim World 7, the tenth iteration in the series was announced and was released on 15 September.